What is ADHD?

 A common study practice with students is overcramming, but this tends to yield suboptimal results for individuals with ADHD.

 The concept of distributed practice, which effectively means spacing out study sessions, proves to be much more effective.
 You’re therefore before off studying for shorter periods over several days to help with familiarity and memory consolidation, rather than long and often last minute sessions which will result in retaining less information.

 Additionally, sleep plays a crucial role in learning; for example, reviewing material before bed aids memory retention.
 Sleep is important for both short and long-term memory, so be sure to get enough sleep if you want to get the most out of your study time - don’t fall into the trap of pulling all nighters, often associated with cramming before a deadline.
-Dream Dust is a great sleep tool that we developed with adaptogens like Reishi and botanicals like Chamomile, that’ll encourage deeper and more restful, regenerating sleep.
+Astro Dust is a great sleep tool that we developed with adaptogens like Reishi and botanicals like Chamomile, that’ll encourage deeper and more restful, regenerating sleep.

 So, try to get good rest every night, and especially before a big test.

 For people with ADHD, distributed practice can offer several benefits by aligning with their cognitive functioning and attentional challenges.

 3. Work in Different Study Environments